 Patrick Brady – Independent Committee Member

-Patrick Brady is a Regional President for FirstBank’s markets in northern Colorado, California and Arizona.
-He has been with the bank for 31 years since graduating from CSU.
+Patrick Brady retired as Regional President for FirstBank’s markets in northern Colorado, California and Arizona.
+He was with the bank for 31 years following his graduation from CSU.
 Patrick earned his bachelor’s degree in business with concentrations in finance and real estate from CSU.
 He also holds a certificate in advanced bank coursework from the Graduate School of Banking at Louisiana State University.
 He is a Colorado native with homestead roots, the youngest of eight children, and the father of four.
 Patrick’s wife of 30 years, Robyn, is also a Ram.

 Patrick has served the northern Colorado communities extensively via board positions and other involvement in church groups, chambers of commerce, economic development groups and affordable housing non-profits.
 In addition to his role with the CSU Foundation, he is currently a Board Member of Archdiocese of Denver Finance Council.
 Previously he has served Catholic Charities Archdiocese of Denver, the Colorado Educational and Cultural Facilities Authority, the Fort Collins Housing Authority (now Housing Catalyst), Funding Partners (now Impact Development Fund), Habitat for Humanity, CSU College of Business and GoNOCO Regional Tourism Authority.